gendall/ansible-docker-manager/README.md

 # Docker Manager

-A role to initialise a new Docker Swarm Manager and store the swarm join tokens as host variables under a faux host called `swarm_tokens`.
+A role to initialise a new Docker Swarm Manager and store the swarm join tokens as host variables under a fake host called `swarm_tokens`.

 ## Example playbook